4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 - **Do SPI firewalls only do stateful packet inspection?**
 	- No, while stateful packet inspection (SPI) is a fundamental feature of SPI firewalls, they may also incorporate additional filtering mechanisms.
 SPI firewalls often combine stateful inspection with other techniques to provide more robust protection, such as application-layer filtering and intrusion detection/prevention.
 ## 6.2 Static Packet Filtering

+1. **Filtering Criteria:**
+    - **Source/Destination IP Addresses:** Rules specify allowed or denied packets based on source and destination IP addresses.
+    - **Protocol Type:** Criteria include the protocol used, such as TCP, UDP, or ICMP.
+    - **Port Numbers:** Filtering decisions can be made based on specific port numbers associated with protocols.
+2. **Rule Processing:**
+    - **Rule Hierarchy:** Rules are processed in a sequential order, and the first matching rule determines the fate of the packet.
+    - **Deny by Default:** A default deny rule is often implemented, denying packets unless specifically allowed.
+3. **Statelessness:**
+    - **Lack of Session Tracking:** Static Packet Filtering is stateless, meaning it doesn't track the state of connections or packets.
+4. **Performance:**
+    - **Efficiency:** Static filtering is computationally efficient, making it suitable for high-speed networks.
+    - **Limited Inspection:** However, it provides limited inspection capabilities compared to more advanced methods.
+5. **Use Cases:**
+    - **Basic Filtering:** Effective for basic packet filtering needs, but less suitable for complex scenarios.
+    - **Access Control Lists (ACLs):** Often implemented through access control lists (ACLs) on routers or dedicated firewall devices.

+### Limitations:

+- **Lack of Context Awareness:** Static Packet Filtering lacks awareness of the context of the communication session, making it susceptible to certain types of attacks.
+- **Application-Layer Filtering:** Unable to inspect the content or context of packets at the application layer.
+- **Dynamic Network Environments:** Challenged in dynamic network environments where rules may need frequent updates.

+### Advantages:

+- **Speed and Efficiency:** Static filtering is fast and efficient, making it suitable for high-speed networks.
+- **Simplicity:** Simplicity in design and operation makes it easy to implement and manage.
+- **Resource-Efficient:** Consumes fewer resources compared to more complex filtering methods.

 ### Book Questions
 - **What are the two limitations of static packet filtering?
 Explain why each limitation is bad.**
 	- **Limitation 1: Lack of State Awareness**